clp90/imprinting_analysis/README.md

 	- `argparse` (Davis 2018) [1.1.1-1]
 	- `Hmisc` (Harrell 2018) [4.1-1]

-`MarkDuplicates.jar` from the picard-tools suite (Copyright (c) 2017 Broad Institute) is also required, but is provided in this repository (in the `helper_scripts` subdirectory; version 1.121 downloaded Oct.
+`MarkDuplicates.jar` from the picard-tools suite (Copyright (c) 2017 Broad Institute) is also required, but is provided in this repository (version 1.121 downloaded Oct.
 2, 2015) for convenience.
 The picard-tools suite is licensed under the MIT license.

 ### Testing Installation
-The script `run_tests.sh` included in this repository checks that all required dependencies are installed, and performs mini test runs to check that everything is working properly.
+The script `run_tests.sh` included in this repository checks that all required dependencies are installed, and performs small test runs to check that everything is working properly.
 Change directory to the location where this repository's folder was installed (which should contain `run_tests.sh`, `make_metagenome.py`, `rna_seq_map.sh`, `call_imprinting.sh` and `get_homology.py`), and run:

 ```
 ./run_tests.sh
 ```
-If this run completes without any errors, all scripts should be ready for use.
+If this run completes without any errors, all tools in this repository should be ready for use.
 See below for some examples.

 ## Examples
 ### Starting from raw RNA-seq data: